Who can join a clinical trial?

 6: Medication Administration

-When you are given an investigation medication, Meridian’s clinical staff will closely monitor your health.
+When you are given an investigational medication, Meridian’s clinical staff will closely monitor your health.
 You may undergo additional tests to assess the medicine’s effect and/or to safeguard your health.
 Each Meridian clinic is staffed by healthcare professionals who make your safety a top priority.

 You may be compensated for participating in a study.
 You can learn more about study compensation during your first phone call with Meridian, or you can ask during your in-office screening.